-Another weekend of bad golf and you know something has to change.
+Another weekend of bad golf and you know something has to change with your practice.
 You have spent extra time with your golf practice and you are not feeling great about your game as the sun goes down on another day.

-Well… not to be harsh… but… what you have been doing has not been working.
+Well… not to be harsh… but… what you have been doing to improve your performance through your practice has not been working.
 What should you do next?

 What Is Blocked Practice vs Random Practice?

-What Is Block Practice For Golf?
+What Is Block Practice For Learning?

-So in a practice setting, the driving range is a constant being able to create a flat lie for every shot.
-A player gets a full swing drill from their instructor and does the drill with the same club and keeps hitting it to the same target.
+So in a practice setting, the driving range is a constant as you will have a flat lie for every shot.
+A player gets a full swing drill to improve their performance from their instructor and does the drill with the same club and keeps hitting it to the same target.
 Again… and again… and again… etc.

 In a 2001 study by Simon and Bjork, athletes who were trained using blocked practice were more likely to predict higher levels of future task performance than those who were trained using random practice designs.